TriNguyen2410/OOP/part4.md

 ### Lists
 Lists are containers, that behave similar to STL's vectors.
 We will use our Node class for that, and store edge nodes in the list class.
-List made like this has one slight problem, and thats time that it takes when we want to access / remove value that is not on the edge.

 ---
 ### Types of lists